QuantEcon/lecture-source-py/source/rst/scipy.rst

 This illustrates a general principle

-* If you have specific knowledge about your function, you might be able to exploit it to generate efficiency
+* If you have specific knowledge about your function, you might be able to exploit it to generate efficiency.

-* If not, then the algorithm choice involves a trade-off between the speed of convergence and robustness
+* If not, then the algorithm choice involves a trade-off between the speed of convergence and robustness.

 In practice, most default algorithms for root-finding, optimization and fixed points use *hybrid* methods.